fbpx

 What Are Pink-Toed Tarantulas?

-Pink-Toed Tarantulas, scientifically known as Avicularia avicularia, is a species of arachnid that belong to the family Theraphosidae.
+Pink-toed tarantulas, scientifically known as Avicularia avicularia, is a species of arachnid that belongs to the family Theraphosidae.

 These spiders are found in wet subtropical areas from Mexico to Bolivia and can live for many years.